ai4design/oh2bees/CONTRIBUTING.md

    - Reference any related issues by using keywords like "Fixes #123" or "Closes #456".

 4. Important note:
-   Always set the base branch for your PR to the `next` branch of the Coolify repository, not the `main` branch.
+   Always set the base branch for your PR to the `next` branch of the Oh2Bees repository, not the `main` branch.

 5. Submit your PR:
    - Review your changes one last time.